wo3kie/cxxDojo/README.md

 **modexp.cpp**
 Implement a function to calculate quickly exponential function with modulo operation.

-**is_prime.cpp**
-Implement a function to verify using Fermat theorem if a given number is a prime number.

 **rho_pollard.cpp**
 Implement the Pollard's rho algorithm.
 From [Wikipedia](https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm) Pollard's rho algorithm is a integer factorization algorithm.